COFFE’s NEXT LUNCHEON

 COFFE’S LAST LUNCHEON

-A full review of Mr. Baron’s presentation is included in the COFFE News which is distributed to COFFE members.
+A full review of Mr. Coffey’s presentation is included in the COFFE News which is distributed to COFFE members.
 Join COFFE and stay informed even on those occasions when you cannot attend the monthly luncheon.

 PROMOTING QUALITY PUBLIC SERVICE